mapbender/mapbender-documentation/en/functions/share/share.rst

 There is no extra configuration for this functionality.
 It is always turned on.

-If a url is opened up in a new browser tab, previously mentioned view configurations will be restored.
-Made changes can be done/redone via the browser back/forward buttons.
+If a URL is opened up in a new browser tab, previously mentioned view configurations will be restored.
+Made changes can be undone/redone via the browser back/forward buttons.

-Users will be send back to the same part of the map if they hit F5 to reload.
-They will not be send back to the configured initial map view.
-In order to do so, users have to open the application again from the application list or manually cut off the hash of the application url.
+Users will be sent back to the same part of the map if they hit F5 to refresh the page.
+They will not be sent back to the configured initial map view.
+In order to do so, users have to open the application again from the application list or manually delete the hash part of the application URL.

-NOTE: The following information are *not* saved by the URL: layer selection, sorting, runtime additions, geometry features or sources additions via WMS loader.
+NOTE: The following information is *not* saved by the URL: layer selection, sorting, runtime additions, geometry features or source additions via WMS loader.

 Element "Share URL"
 -------------------

-URL share can be further simplified by integrating a respective element in toolbar or footer.
+URL share can be further simplified by integrating a respective element in the toolbar or footer.

 .. image:: ../../../figures/share_url.png
      :scale: 60

-After click on the button, the URL is saved to the clipboard.
-Standard browser interactions (e.g. open in new tab) are possible as well.
+After clicking on the button, the URL is saved to the clipboard.
+Standard browser interactions (e.g. open in new tab) are also possible.

 This element stores the following information:

 * basic view parameters (center, scale, rotation, SRS)
 * layer and layerset settings changes (selected / deselected layersets, sources and layers, layer opacity settings)

-The URL does *not* transfer dynamically added sources (via WmsLoader), dynamically removed layers or sources (via Layertree context menu) or changes to source or layer order (via Layertree drag&drop)
+The URL does *not* transfer dynamically added sources (via WmsLoader), dynamically removed layers or sources (via Layertree context menu) or changes to the source or layer order (via Layertree drag&drop)

 YAML-Definition:
 ----------------